hardhats/vista-install-docs/New/InitializeVistA.rst

 ------------------------------
 Let's register a patient.
 Login using the CPRS User we just set-up.

     NB: On GT.M/YottaDB, patient registration will crash, as it tries to use Cache Specific Code.
+To fix that, we need to edit some routines.
+To edit a routine in GT.M/YDB, it's easiest to just edit it on the shell.
+You will recall that we installed VistA in /var/db/<name>.
+And we copied all routines into the r directory.  edit the code, use an editor (a simple editor to use is nano) and edit the file.
+For example, to edit MPIFXMLP, enter ``nano /var/db/<name>/r/MPIFXMLP.m``.

-    If you want to register the patient on GT.M/YottaDB, change entry point PATIENT^MPIFXMLP to ZPATIENT; and change line 25 of DGRPD, to remove the errant space:
+    If you want to register the patient on GT.M/YottaDB, edit routine MPIFXMLP, changing the label PATIENT to ZPATIENT

+    In routine DGRPD, in line 34 remove the errant space:

     ``N DGSKIP S DGSKIP=$S(DGFORGN:"!,?42,""From/To: """,1:"?42, ""From/To: """)``